thingworx-field-work/ThingworxUICatalogue/README.md

 # Overview
 In this project you will find most of the out of the box thingworx widgets + 2 extensions (Google Maps + OpenStreetMap) ready for use, so the user can see how a particular widget is working and how can be customized by navigating through the mashups.

 The project is divided into 6 categories (Actions, Input, Charts, Data Display, Maps and Custom Dynamic Tree).
-It’s been developed on ThingWorx 9.3.5 b1258 version.
-For further assistance you can reach me at dpetroianu@ ptc .com

 # License
 PTC Proprietary Freeware License